This post may contain affiliate links. Read the full disclosure here.

 1. Wake up before your kids

 The best time of the day to practice a little self-care is in the morning when your children are still asleep.
-It a great time to prepare yourself for the day and head into it feeling calm, relaxed and clear-headed.
+It is a great time to prepare yourself for the day and head into it feeling calm, relaxed, and clear-headed.

 Now, if you’re anything like me, getting up early will not be easy.
-However, after you do it for a little while it should get easier and easier.
-Start getting up just a couple minutes earlier every day and ease your way into that 15 or even 45-minute head start.
+However, after you do it for a little while having a morning self-care routine should get easier and easier.
+Start getting up just a couple of minutes earlier every day and ease your way into that 15 or even 45-minute head start.

 2. Take advantage of nap time and bedtime

 Another great opportunity for self-care is any other time your children are sleeping like nap time or bedtime.
 Self-care means focusing on yourself, which is hard to do with little kiddos running around.
 All those moments when they are sleeping are golden “you” time moments!

 If you usually head straight to your to-do list when your children are sleeping, I understand, I do that too.
 However, make a point of dedicating just the first 10-15 minutes to practice a little self-care before you hit the ground running.